666harrypeng/666harrypeng.github.io/_tabs/about.md

 order: 4
 ---

-This is the webpage created for the records of ECE4160 - Fast Robots (Cornell University) by Yiyan Peng
+# Welcome to Yiyan's Lab Page!

-Welcome to my page!
+This is the website that will update all the information related to ECE4160-Fast Robots by Yiyan Peng.
+You can navigate to any lab report by clicking into the corresponding lab report post.